The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 “If Spider-Man set a new standard for superhero comics in narrative depth, Dr. Strange raised the bar for the visualization of dimensions never before seen or imagined.”

-Also, it’s natural for any comic book writer/artist to resort in such sources to provide a wider scope of adventures and give us the hero’s perspective of it to guide us during the journey; sometimes, just for the fun of it (or the lack thereof, once the story was read).
+Also, it’s natural for any comic book writer/artist to resort to such sources to provide a wider scope of adventures and give us the hero’s perspective to guide us during the journey; sometimes, just for the fun of it (or the lack thereof, once the story was read).

 The X-Men even battled Dracula and other vampires before; Moon Knight and Batman have their share and experience with the unnatural and mystic.